 POINTS OF INTEREST IN BANGKOK

-To help you get your bearings, I’ve created this map so you get a better sense of where everything is.
+To make it easier for you, I created the map below so you get a better sense of where everything is.
 All the places recommended in this guide, that are within Bangkok’s city limits, are pinned on this map.

 HOW TO GET AROUND